-When you change the name of the computer where the CommServe resides, you need to notify the CommServe database and client computers about the new computer name, because it will also affect the CommServe host name.
-Change the name of the CommServe computer from the CommCell Console if you want to update the computer name without reinstalling the CommServe software.
+When you change the name of the computer where the CommServe resides, you need to notify the CommServe database and client computers about the new computer name because it also affects the CommServe host name.
+Rename the CommServe computer from the CommCell Console if you want to update the computer name without reinstalling the CommServe software.

 During the name change operation, the CommCell updates the CommServe host name and informs all MediaAgents and clients (non-clustered) in the CommCell of the new CommServe hostname.
 (The CommCell name (top node) in the CommCell Browser remains unchanged because it is used by other entities in the CommCell environment.)

 - If MediaAgents or clients are unavailable or offline during the name change operation, the system completes the name change operation when the clients are available.

 - On the computer hosting the Web Server, update the value of the sINSTANCE additional setting to reflect the new CommServe name.
 This additional setting contains the SQL database instance name in which CommServe database is stored.